#8 The spiekileaks typeface

 Look at the Signifier drawings and you see a digital font.
 Read it in text size and you see a traditional Old Style typeface.
 We use laser light to burn pixels into polymer, project pixels to a glass screen or burn them onto aluminium plates.
 Those tiny dots add up to form letter-shapes that look just like the not-too-sharp and thus pleasant type we’re used to from old-fashioned analog typesetting.
 Printing takes curves drawn with equations, transmitted by light, and makes them back into things that we can run our fingers over.

-the other collection, books produced post-digitally, i.e. typeset on a computer, data transferred to a polymer plate and then printed letterpress on an Original Heidelberg Cylinder from 1954.
+*The photo at the top shows a title from the other collection, books produced post-digitally, i.e. typeset on a computer, data transferred to a polymer plate and then printed letterpress on an Original Heidelberg Cylinder from 1954.